Leafhopper Phenology Study

 Leafhopper Phenology

 Information on X-disease and the leafhopper vectors is being kept up-to-date on the WSU fact sheet.
 It is currently thought that six species of leafhopper are vectors of X-disease phytoplasma.
-Among them, the species Colladonus reductus, Colladonus geminatus, and Euscelidius variegatus are the most common in Washington, and E. variegatus is probably not very good at spreading the disease.
+Among them, the species Colladonus montanus reductus, Colladonus geminatus, and Euscelidius variegatus are the most common in Washington.

-With available data, we have seen in 2022 and so far in 2023 that C. colladonus is the most common leafhopper found in orchards on sticky cards.
-Data from 2022 and data from 2023 (still in progress) are shown below.
+With available data, we have seen that Colladonus montanus reductus is the most common leafhopper found in orchards on sticky cards.
+Vacuum sampling tends to capture more Euscelidius variegatus at some locations.
 This website will be updated as new discoveries and interpretation occur.